 - Limit the amount of salty snacks you eat, like chips and pretzels;

-- Specify what you want and how you want it prepared when dining out.
-Ask for your dish to be prepared without salt.
+- When dining out, ask for your dish to be prepared without added salt.